netshade/yetifactory-clj/README.md

 * Better caching header defaults.
 * Environment specific behavior, like template loading.
 * Maybe? not use environment variables for config everywhere.
-* RSS support probably.
 * Remove yetifactory name, come up with a better name
 * Remove my specific blog styling, keep in a separate branch.
 Maybe.
 * `grep -ri 'TODO' .`
-* A 500 page
+* A 500 page, i don't expect it will see much use tho
-* Pagination, probably for when I write > 20 blog posts
+* Pagination, probably for when I write > 20 blog posts.
+Probably a hard problem in Lisp tho, [amirite eh eh](http://news.ycombinator.com/)

 The command line driver is available in `bin/live`, and may be configured in a shell file avaliable in `$HOME/.blog`.
 See the configuration section for